architecture-building-systems/CityEnergyAnalyst/docs/how-to-run-thermal-electrical-grid-planning.rst

 Limitation
 ----------
 #.
-The objective function only includes the costs of thermal networks.
-The costs of electrical grid should be included in the future.
+The objective function inside the **Main optimization** block only includes the costs of thermal networks.
+And the costs of electrical grid is minimized seperately inside the **Electric Grid Optimization** block.
+The **Main optimization** can also include the cost of the electric grid in the objective function.